 Carpal tunnel syndrome may affect 3% of all women and 2% of all men at some point during their lifetime.
-Statistically women are three times more likely to develop carpal tunnel syndrome than men possibly due to the smaller size of the tunnel itself and older people are at a higher risk than young adults.
+Statistically, women are three times more likely to develop carpal tunnel syndrome than men possibly due to the smaller size of the carpal tunnel itself and older people are at a higher risk than young adults.

 Carpal tunnel syndrome is caused when the median nerve, which runs from the forearm into the palm through the wrist bones, gets compressed.
 The carpal tunnel is a narrow, rigid passageway of ligament and bones at the wrist joint.
-Repetitive motion, often related to job functions, can cause the tendons to become irritated and swollen resulting in weakness, numbness in the hand and fingers and pain that can radiate up the through the arm.
+Repetitive motion, often related to job functions, can cause the tendons to become irritated and swollen resulting in weakness, numbness in the hand and fingers, and pain that can radiate up through the arm.

 There are several non-surgical treatments your doctor may try first including prescribing anti-inflammatory medications.
 Corticosteroids can be injected directly into the wrist or taken by mouth to relieve pressure on the median nerve and provide immediate relief to patients with mild or intermittent symptoms.
 Once symptoms have subsided, exercises to strengthen and lengthen the tendons may prevent future occurrences.

 In severe cases where symptoms last beyond six months surgery is often recommended.
 “Open release” surgery entails making an incision in the wrist and then severing the carpal ligaments, enlarging the carpal tunnel to provide relief.